MOST INTERESTING AND BEAUTIFUL PLACES IN NORTHERN IRELAND

 But if you are thinking of where to go in Northern Ireland you should definitely not miss a visit to the capital city, Belfast, which is the birthplace of the famous RMS Titanic and is chock full of the best places to go in Northern Ireland.

-You can also choose to explore the Titanic Quarter, Titanic Dock, Pump House and more, on one of the walking tours, boat tours or on a Segway tour.
+You can also choose to explore the Titanic Quarter, Titanic Dock, Pump House, do one of the walking tours (including murals tours in Belfast), boat tours, or do a Segway tour.

 By Stephanie from History Fangirl

-One of the most fascinating Northern Ireland sights has to be the Giant’s Causeway.
+One of the most fascinating places to visit in Northern Ireland has to be the Giant’s Causeway.